 - Might make a lot of noise

-How to Choose the Right Aftermarket Shocks for F150?
+How to Choose the Best Aftermarket Shocks for F150?

 Here are the things you need to consider before buying shocks for your F150 truck.

 Type and Style

 There are mainly two types of shocks in the market: twin-tube and monotube.
 As the name says, the twin-tube contains two tubes, and the monotube has one.
 The most significant difference between them is that you can place the monotube either side down or up without a problem.

 However, the monotube keeps itself cooler than the twin tube.
 It dissipates heat easier than the other, and it is open to the air.
 Also, it performs better off-road.

 When it comes to style, you can find various ones, but the most common ones and also on our list are the gas and air shock.
 These two, especially the gas one, is popular for its long-lasting quality.
 They also reduce the bouncing and great for smaller vehicles.